 While you are here: Google Drive versus Photos

 TeraBox vs. Google Drive: Security

-TeraBox used to save data in Hong Kong and China, but their policy now says that the data is stored in Japan.
+TeraBox used to save data in Hong Kong and China, but their policy now says the data is stored in Japan.
 They also haven’t mentioned the security protocols in use.

 On the other hand, Google Drive states that they store data in their world-class servers.

 Also, files of up to 100 MB are scanned while downloading to ensure they don’t contain malware.
 So, in terms of security, Google Drive is the winner.

 Behind the 1 TB storage, TeraBox has hidden limits.
 The four most hurting are:

 - 500 files at max

 - Slow download speed

 TeraBox Premium has four different pricing structures.
 It unlocks: